rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 ADNOMINAL SYNTAX AND SECONDARY DECLENSION.

 Locative
-The LOCATIVE case in Erzya can be represented by the allomorphs %o, %e => %O in the indefinite and possessive declension types.
+The LOCATIVE case in Erzya can be represented by the allomorphs -o, -e => -O in the indefinite and possessive declension types.
 This form is only attested in adverbials, postpositions and non-finites, some grammars refer to it as the nominative.
 The case appears to have phonological restrictions.
 It can appear after the nasals n and m, and